This post contains affiliate links.

 - Connect the new 12-volt battery.
 A 12-volt battery is considerably bigger than a 6-volt.
 Hence you might need to get creative when inserting it into the power wheel.
 Experiment with various positions until you get one that fits.

-Typically, you can upgrade a 6-volt battery to 12-volt and a 12-volt battery to 18-volt without damaging the drivable toy.
+Typically, you can upgrade a 6-volt battery to a 12-volt and a 12-volt battery to an 18-volt without damaging the drivable toy.

 You must install a 30 or 40 removable Automotive Type Fuse (ATF) to keep the motors from overheating and setting the ride on ablaze.
 It might also ruin the battery.

-Lithium-ion power tool battery or aftermarket Sealed Lead Acid (SLA) battery are both excellent choices.
+Lithium-ion power tool batteries or aftermarket Sealed Lead Acid (SLA) batteries are both excellent choices.
 Lithium batteries are smaller, lightweight, and have shorter charging times.